Skip to main content

 • Ligustrum japonicum

 These small garden trees are excellent for screening as they are also evergreen.
-In general the best practice is, the more distance you can allow when planting, the better, to be safe.
-We recommend pruning these types of trees, to keep them full and dense particularly if you are using for screening.
+In general, the best practice is, the more distance you can allow when planting, the better, to be safe.
+We recommend pruning these types of trees to keep them full and dense, particularly if you are using them for screening.

 How do I know I’ve chosen the right tree for my location?